How to Choose Between a Psy.D. and Ph.D.

 - Psychology of Personality: A course in the psychology of personality includes information on theories of personality formation and development.
 Students learn methods to understand personality and how it relates to individual, group, and organizational processes.

-- Psychological Tests and Measures: This course trains Ph.D. candidates in theories and methods of psychological assessments.
-It also prepares them to evaluate, administer, and score tests and measures properly.
+- Psychological Tests and Measures: This course trains Ph.D. candidates in the theories and methods of psychological assessments and prepares them to evaluate, administer, and score tests and measures properly.

 - Multicultural Psychology: Multicultural psychology instructs students to recognize that social, economic, and cultural factors relate to human personality, behavior, and cognitive function.
 Coursework emphasizes research and clinical practice through a multicultural perspective.